wild-flame/RafikiWebUI/README.md

 #### TODO

 - Add test to the whole app
+    - Unit test
         - Add test to sagas
+        - Add test to redux action and reducer
+    - Integreted Tests
+    - End to end test

-- [ ] Implement Authorization
+- Implement Authorization [Done]
+- Redesign the Datasets Page with Gridsystem
-- Help
+- Redirect to mainpage

 ## Dependencies